draeger-lab/SBSCL/README.md

 FERN is freely available under the GNU Lesser General Public License (LGPL) for academic users.
 For non-academic use a license is required.

 FERN requires Java 5.0 or higher.
 If you don't have an up-to-date Java environment on your computer, we highly recommend to update to the newest [version](http://java.sun.com/javase/downloads/index.jsp).
-You can discover you Java version by tying
+You can discover your Java version by typing

 	java -version